HelTecAutomation/HeltecDocs/en/source/stm32/frequently_asked_questions.md

   - Make sure that the development board is connected to ST-LINK correctly.

-  - About the solution to the failure to download firmware using ST-LINK:
+  - About the solution to the failure to download firmware using ST-LINK(This method is mainly for Node 151, ):

     The first step of normal use -> Then **press** the RST KEY before proceeding to the second step -> The second step, then **release** the RST KEY.

 <img src="img/frequently_asked_questions/01.png" style="zoom:45%;" />

+​		The reason for this situation is: For the ultimate **low power** consumption, we have disabled 		most of the pins that are not normally used.

 Please refer to the following documents: